-This site is a small rectangular room (4.40 x 7.40 meters) which is used as a place of Salah (Muslim worship) and it is named "Dome of the Jesus' Cradel" (قبة مهد عيسى).
-An additional alcove (left) has been opened and is used as a window.
+This chamber where the "cradle" is located is a small rectangular room (4.40 x 7.40 meters) which is used as a place of Salah (Muslim worship) and it is named "Dome of the Jesus' Cradel" (قبة مهد عيسى).
+An additional alcove in the eastern wall has been opened and is used as a window.

 circa 10 CE

 Jesus' cradle was mentioned by many Muslim authors prior to the Crusader period.
 Abad Rabia stated in the year 913 CE, "In the Temple mount are situated the alcoves named after Miriam, daughter of Amram, the mother of Jesus, where the angels were accustomed to hide her winter fruit in summer, and summer fruit during the winter."

 circa 10 CE